 Suggested tour guidelines for Stanford dorm groups

 We offer tours to only those dorm groups who have a specific interest in marine biology.
 If that describes your group, read on for some guidance.
-If you would like to learn more about Hopkins Marine Station before making the trip, we encourage you to make contact with our main campus Hopkins Representatives via email or at their office hours at the Earth Systems Office (Y2E2 131):
+If you would like to learn more about Hopkins Marine Station before making the trip, we encourage you to make contact with our main campus representatives via email or at their office hours at the Earth Systems Office (Y2E2 131):